dashincubator/dash-incubator-rules/rules.md

 If a claim isn't made by the due date, the Admin can extend the date, alter the reward, and/or cancel the reservation.

-> To be able to Reserve a Task please join as a Member of our Trello Board by leaving a comment on our [Member Signup Card](https://trello.com/c/VlpK4dgl/95-member-signup).

 ## 3.4 Claiming Tasks

 Once you have completed the work for a Task you can make a [Claim](#26-claims) for the reward on the Task, by providing the following information: